 4. Choose a simple theme.

-It’s easy to get carried away when planning such an important milestone, but if planning a Pinterest-worthy party stresses you out, stick to one simple theme.
+If planning a Pinterest-worthy party stresses you out, stick to one simple theme.
 Lifestyle guru and mother of two Camille Styles opted for a summer-themed party for her daughter’s first birthday and used hearts and the colors pink and orange to make the party look cohesive.
 Need birthday party theme ideas?
 We’ve got you covered:

 11 First Party Themes to Celebrate the Birthday Boy